holacracyone/Holacracy-Constitution-5.0-GERMAN/Holacracy-Verfassung.md

 #### 1.4.2 Unbesetzte Rollen vertreten

-Whenever a Role in a Circle is unfilled, each Circle Lead is automatically considered a Role Lead of the unfilled Role.

-When a Role is filled only by people who are not Partners of the Organization, then each Circle Lead is automatically considered a Role Lead of that Role as well.
-However, this default assignment only applies to the extent that the non-Partners are not actively fulfilling relevant responsibilities and duties that a Partner would hold.

 Wann immer eine Rolle unbesetzt ist, gilt jede\*r Kreis-Lead automatisch auch als ein*e Rollen-Lead der unbesetzten Rolle.

 Wenn eine Rolle nur durch Personen ausgeübt wird, die keine Partner\*innen der Organisation sind, dann wird jede\*r Kreis-Lead automatisch auch als ein\*e Rollen-Lead dieser Rolle betrachtet.
 Diese Standardzuweisung gilt jedoch nur in dem Maße, in dem die Nicht-Partner\*innen die relevanten Verantwortlichkeiten und Pflichten nicht aktiv ausüben, die ein\*e Partner\*in halten würde.